rkp678/Project_1_Group_3/README.md

 ## Rough Breakdown of Tasks:
 ### Prior to next class (Tuesday 11/2):
-- Everyone work on their respective visualizations as indicated above.
+- Everyone work on their respective visualizations as indicated above and include in a consolidated jupyter lab file.

 #